italia/developers.italia.it/en/legal-notice.md

 * No form of advertising, spam or promotion of private interests or illegal activities will be tolerated.
 * Content that violate copyright or non-authorized use of trademark is not allowed

-In any case, where social media allows it, they will be removed by the staff all posts, comments or audio / video materials that:
+Where social media allows it, posts, comments or audio / video material will be removed by the staff in case of:

 * have inappropriate language and / or a threatening, violent tone, vulgar or disrespectful;